cedar-policy/cedar-examples/tinytodo/README.md

 ### Build

 You need Python3 and Rust.
+Rust can be installed via (rustup)[https://rustup.rs].
+Python3 can be installed (here)[https://www.python.org/] or using your system's package manager.

 Install the needed python packages, and build the server as follows.
 ```shell
 pip3 install -r requirements.txt
 cargo build --release